compsysmed/academic-kickstart/content/authors/evelyn_scheibling/_index.md

 ---
 # Display name
-name: Nils Mehrtens
+name: Evelyn Scheibling

 # Username (this should match the folder name)
 authors:
-- nils_mehrtens
+- evelyn_scheibling

 # Is this the primary user of the site?
 superuser: false